CloudCannon/documentation/src/collections/_posts/2020-06-08-improved-background-processing.md

 type: major
 ---

-This release improves on a number of the background processes that CloudCannon runs with.
+This release improves on a number of the background processes that CloudCannon runs.
 Everything will appear the same but run faster and more efficiently.

 **Features:**